Brian-Pho/Textbook-Notes/_posts/books/2019-02-01-57-ways-to-screw-up-grad-school.md

 - Manage the situation by setting your own deadlines and by having a daily writing schedule and sticking with it
 - Write in the active voice to add life to your sentences
 - While the academy often stresses the need to publish, the ultimate aim is to have your work read so that you can help shape the scholarly discussions in your field
-- Hold your reader's hand and carefully show them what you are doing
+- Hold your reader's hand and carefully show them what you're doing
 - Eliminate jargon, strive for clear and concise assertions, compose in the active voice, and be kind to your readers.
 - Above all, continually strive to improve your writing